-The escrow holder is careful to assure that all terms and conditions of the seller's and buyer's agreement are reached prior to the sale being completed.
-This includes securing funds and documents, finishing required forms, and obtaining the release documents for any loans or liens that were paid off with the transaction, assuring you have a clear title to your place before the purchase price is fully paid.
+The escrow company insures that all terms and conditions of the seller's and buyer's negotiated agreement are performed prior to the sale being finished.
+This includes receiving funds and certificates, completing required forms, and getting the release documents for any loans or liens that were paid with the transaction, assuring you have a clear title to your home before the agreed upon price is fully paid.

 Upon finishing of all instructions of the escrow, closing can take place.
 All debts and fees are collected and paid at this time (covering expenses such as title insurance, inspections, real estate commissions).
 You'll then get the title to the property and the title insurance gets dispersed as stated in the escrow instructions.

 The escrow agent gets a payment at the completion of closing.
 You'll know when it's time to submit the form of payment.